 - The “One True End-Times Church”

-- Universalism (i.e., any name, or any religion, even one you make up, or even no belief at all, can save you to eternal life)
+- Universalism (i.e., everyone will ultimately be saved – for any name, or any religion, even one you make up, or even no belief at all, can save you to eternal life)

 - The “Prosperity Gospel”